Laccase (Lcc – Ground Corn Flour)

 Enzyme dissolved in 50 mM sodium tartrate pH 4.5

-Incubate at 25oC for 5 m.
-Read absorbance at 469 nm in a BioTek Synergy 2 microplate reader or equivalent.
+Assays are performed at 25oC for 5 m.
+Read absorbance at 420 nm in a BioTek Synergy 2 microplate reader or equivalent.

-The enzyme should be stored as a dry powder at 4° C. After reconstitution, store at 4oC or -20oC for long periods.
+The enzyme should be stored at 4° C, or at -20°C for long periods.

 Hood, E.E., Bailey, M.R., Beifuss, K., Magallanes-Lundback, M., Horn, M.E., Callaway, E., Drees, C., Delaney, D.E., Clough, R. and Howard, J.A.
 (2003) Criteria for high-level expression of a fungal laccase gene in transgenic maize.
 Plant Biotechnol J 1, 129-140.